What is sales enablement?

 At the bottom of the funnel (BOFU) sales runs the show.
 Traditionally, sellers relied on using a predefined set of criteria — budget, decision-making authority, and severity of need — to target qualified leads and turn them into customers.
 To help push prospects over the finish line, sales teams would provide product-focused content to those who showed the most interest, either by email following a meeting or sales call, or using the company’s marketing automation system to follow up after a triggering event like an e-book download or estimate request.

-Sales funnel graphic
+Sales funnel visualization

 Because marketing automation systems captured the digital fingerprints left as a result of buyers consuming content, marketers suddenly gained way more insights into buyer behavior and actions, and by the early 2010s, a new era of data-driven marketing was in full swing.